ethereumfollowprotocol/contracts/src/design.md

 This is **rejected** because it is desirable to be able to read the list via contract calls without having to reconstruct the list from logs.

+Many frontend Ethereum libraries are focused on contract calls and lack support for retrieving event logs.

 ### Rejected design - merkle root

 We could store just the merkle root of all the records and their tags.